olinguyen/olinguyen.github.io/_posts/2017-08-21-gsoc-final-post.md

 The selection criteria is described below along with a short explanation.
 The following points were excluded from the dataset:

 * Patients aged less than 16 years old
-    * This also removed neonates and children, which likely have different predictors than adults
+    * This also removed newborns and children, which likely have different predictors than adults
 * Second admissions of patients
     * Simplifies analysis which assumes independent observations
     * We avoid taking into account that ICU stays are highly correlated